Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 If you want to just try it out follow the instructions below.
 If you are interested in information on how to build it into your application and how this sample is constructed please checkout our [tutorial here](https://learn.microsoft.com/en-us/azure/communication-services/tutorials/calling-widget/calling-widget-overview).

+### Pick your platform
+In this sample we have 2 different setups for you to try out.
+- [React application quickstart](#the-react-application) - You should use this if you are more comfortable with Node and React
+- [JS bundle quickstart (beta)](#cross-platform-javascript-bundle-beta) - This is the setup you should run if you're more into frameworks other than React with a very simple setup

+The pre-requisites need to be met for both setups in the next section.

 ## Pre-requisites to running the application
 To run and edit the code in this project, you'll require a code editor and terminal.
 We recommend using [VSCode](https://code.visualstudio.com/Download) for optimal functionality.